 Is anyone up for a trip to Mars on some of that PayPal money by the way?

 Not only does not having money coded into the web attract obvious problems, but it creates some less obvious ones too.

 Currently, the method of choice for content creators to monetize their stuff, aside from ads is Patreon (as well-meaning as they are) it’s just another hurdle in something that should be as simple as clicking a button, the online equivalent of pulling out your wallet and handing someone a buck or two.

-Ads will never completely disappear but a big part of the reason ads are all over the web is because content creators don’t have other options to monetize their content and the reason they can’t monetize their content goes back to what I keep rambling about.
-Taped together payment apps, gateways, “secure” logins, third-party cookies and the like.
+Ads will never completely disappear but a big part of the reason ads are all over the web is that content creators don’t have other options to monetize their content and the reason they can’t monetize their content goes back to what I keep rambling about.
+Taped together payment apps, gateways, “secure” logins, third-party cookies, and the like.